Benyamin Cohen: Jewsweek

-Book
+Books

+My Jesus Year

-Cohen's book My Jesus Year: A Rabbi’s Son Wanders the Bible Belt in Search of Faith is part memoir, part spiritual quest, and part anthropologist's mission.
-In Cohen's book, he seeks to understand his lack of enthusiasm for Orthodox Judaism in addition to why Christians are so excited about Christianity.
+Cohen's book My Jesus Year: A Rabbi’s Son Wanders the Bible Belt in Search of Faith was published by HarperOne in 2008.
+The book is part memoir, part spiritual quest, and part anthropologist's mission.
+Publishers Weekly named it one of the best books of the year, for which Cohen received the Georgia Author of the Year Award.

+In the book, Cohen seeks to understand his personal lack of enthusiasm for Orthodox Judaism, as well as why it is that Christians in the US Bible Belt are so excited about Christianity.
 Among many adventures, he jumps into the mosh-pit at a Christian rock concert, sees himself on the JumboTron of a Black Baptist service, goes door-to-door with Mormon missionaries, attends a Christian wrestling event, and spends the day with some monks at a monastery.
 To Cohen's surprise, his search for universal answers and truths in the Bible Belt actually makes him a better Jew.

+The Einstein Effect

-Cohen began work on a book about Albert Einstein in March 2021.
-The book, The Einstein Effect: How the World's Favorite Genius Got into Our Cars, Our Bathrooms, and Our Minds, published in 2023.
-It shows how Einstein's work can be found in modern technologies like GPS and iPhone cameras, as well as interviews with celebrities that are inspired by Einstein – including Christopher Lloyd and Yahoo Serious.
+Cohen's next book, about the famed scientist Albert Einstein, was The Einstein Effect: How the World's Favorite Genius Got into Our Cars, Our Bathrooms, and Our Minds, published in 2023.
+The book discusses how Einstein's work can be found in modern technologies like GPS and iPhone cameras, and includes interviews with celebrities who have been inspired by Einstein – including Christopher Lloyd and Yahoo Serious.
 A chapter devoted to Einstein's work helping refugees includes a conversation with actor Mandy Patinkin, who is the ambassador for the International Rescue Committee, a refugee aid organization founded by Einstein.

-Cohen runs the official social media accounts for Albert Einstein, which have more than 20 million followers.
+In addition to writing the book, Cohen runs the official social media accounts for Albert Einstein, which have more than 20 million followers.